Why Choose USD?

 Who can I talk to about the degree programs?

 Contact one of our Enrollment Advisors at 619-260-4580.
-You may also complete the Request More Information form.
+Or fill out the form on the Contact Us page.